Access and Support

 Fair Work applied to everyone you work with, including all staff, freelancers, volunteers, consultants, and speakers/performers.
 Fair Work principles can also be extended to partners and participants, depending on the scope of your project.

-How Effective Voice operates in your organisation and this project, including how you provide channels for of workers to speak individually and collectively, the right to be heard for the purpose of open, constructive dialogue and routes such as trade union recognition.
+How Effective Voice operates in your organisation and this project, including how you provide channels for workers to speak individually and collectively, the right to be heard for the purpose of open, constructive dialogue and routes such as trade union recognition.
+This can include things like: regular weekly meetings, a way to share programming suggestions, monthly/weekly one to ones, clear point of contact for and regular meetings with freelancers, etc.

 All salaries and fees must include hourly or daily rate in the budget.
 This includes speakers and freelancers.
 You will be asked to confirm that you pay at least the Real Living Wage to employees and that your team have Effective Voice.